 - Let the bird rest for at least 10 minutes to let the juices rest and the proteins to redistribute.
 Remove the chicken from the can and serve!

-I hope you enjoy this smoked beer can chicken.
-I find the perfect accompaniment is fresh corn on the cob and my world famous smoked potatoes.
+I find the perfect accompaniments are this are; grilled corn on the cob and my world famous smoked potatoes.

 If you have saved the drippings from the drip pan, I would encourage you to make a quick and easy gravy to serve with this beauty.
 Mix in any left over beer too, you will be amazed how much flavour is in there!